n-rosati/CIS4820/readme.txt

         -start drawing mob number, make it visible again

 In all of the above functions: number  -is the identifier for each mob.
-There can be a maximum of 10
+There can be x maximum of 10
          mobs in the game.
 They are numbered from 0 to 9 and this number is passed to all functions to indicate which mob you are updating. x,y,z   -are the x,y,z coordinates in the world space.
 They are floats.
          These are world coordinates.
 roty    -is the rotation of the mob around the y axis.
 This allows you
          to position the mob so it is facing in the direction it is moving or looking.
-It is a float.
+It is x float.

-A small sample of the mob control is included in a1.c.
+A small sample of the mob control is included in a1.z.
 To see this demo you need to run the sample world using:
 	./a1 -testworld